tapjs/tapjs/README.md

 To parse TAP data from stdin, specify "-" as a filename.

+Short options are parsed gnu-style, so for example '-bCRspec' would be equivalent to '--bail --no-color --reporter=spec'

 Options:

-  -c --color                  Force use of colors
+  -c --color                  Use colors (Default for TTY)

-  -C --no-color               Force no use of colors
+  -C --no-color               Do not use colors (Default for non-TTY)

   -b --bail                   Bail out on first failure